JJ/hoborg/text/text.md

 "Hell, man, I don't know.
 I'll have to get me some ride or something to carry it away, and that's gonna cost me...
 So, listen, say I give you one hundred pesos..."
-He was looking away, and drawing his hand from the door.
-"Can't go further than two hundred".
+He was looking away, and drawing his hand away from the door.
+I was losing him, and it.
+"Can't go tops of two hundred."

-"Show me the money." he said, gesturing with his right hand.
-Luckily, I just had a wad of notes in the front pockets of my pants, which is what you want to do if you don't want to have it spirited away from you.
-Save it to have conned it away from you, as I was about to.
+"Show me the money."
+He said, rubbing thumb and index of his right hand at the same time.
+Luckily,
+I had cached a wad of notes in the front pockets of my pants, which is what you want to do if you don't want to have it spirited away from you when you visit full of quick fingers and long arms like a carnival.
+That is, you want to secure it so that it's easy to get it conned  away from you, as it was about to.
 I gave it to him and he made the money disappear in a rustle of its clothes.

-He told me to follow him.
-Nobody answered the knock from inside, so we entered anyways.
-It was dark inside, and we could barely see anything from the light that entered from the already dark outside.
-He lighted a match.
+He told me to follow him inside the carriage.
+Nobody had answered the knock from inside, which I should have interpreted as the knocks being a warning call or a check, but I didn't.
+He opened the door slow and carefully and we got in.
+It was dim inside and it smelled sweaty and rusty; I could barely see anything from the light that entered from the already dark evening.
+He lighted a match and waved the other hand in the direction farther away from me.

 "You see?
 It's right here."
-He said, but I barely could see where he was pointing.
-We kept bumping into things.
+He said, but I barely could see where he was pointing; I moved in that direction and kept bumping into things that made a racket that apparently nobody cared about, which I should have interpreted as another warning sign, but being still wet behind my ears of circus ways and humbugs, wasn't.

 "I can't see a damn thing, man.
 Can't you turn on the light?"
+I yelled, but not louder than the noise we had already made.

-"Afraid not, it could damage the mechanical man, my friend has said"
+"Afraid not, it could damage the mechanical man, my friend has said," he answered, coyly.

 "Damage it?
 How come?
-It performs in broad daylight"
+It does its act  in broad daylight," I told him.

-"Yes, but it's being repaired right now due to a light... surplus.
+"Yes, but it's now being kept off anything bright to be repaired fixed, it's larry  due to a light... surplus.
 You see?
-It's right here"
+It's right here."
+I didn't even know who Larry was.
+Back then.

 What I could see there was, indeed, a teakettle.
 Not a whole teakettle, just a part.
 I couldn't even see if it had ears or not.

-"That's a teakettle".
+It was big, though.

+"That's a fucking teakettle, that's what it is."
+I launched myself at him, but he expertly ducked and was talking as he did.

 "No, it's not.
 It's a head... apparatus.
 See, here's the... belly engine."
-Which looked like a stovepipe, or part of it that was visible by the match that he has lighted, anyways.
+Which looked like a stovepipe, or a part of it that was visible by the match that he has lighted, anyways.

 "You're full of shit, man."
 I told him.
-"I'm out of here."
+"Give my money back and I'm out of here."

-I opened the door.
-There was another guy loitering at the entrance.
-He dropped the cigarette and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
+I turned to leave and wait for him outside, by the light where I could see if he was giving me my money back or a couple of newspaper clips.
+Giving him the back, I opened the door and immediately  spotted another guy loitering by the door.
+He spat a cigarette from his mouth and blocked the end of the stairs that descended from the carriage, arms loose at the sides of the body, hands into fists.
 Ready to mug me out of whatever I had left in my pockets.
 But I was not going to make it easy: I jumped from the carriage door on him and made him fall.
 I fell too, but stood up pretty quickly and started running.
-They were older than me, and anyway I didn't think they would make much more than shouting abuse at me for a while.
+The two scammers were older than me, and anyway I didn't think they would make much more than shouting abuse at me for a while.
+Which they did, along with a friend of two, for quite a long more than a while, at least until I was out of the circus grounds.

-I was out the circus pretty fast.
-Same speed I was left without a plan.
+So I was out of that circus pretty fast.
+Same speed I was left without a plan and two hundred pesos short.
+Yes, Gummy, there's always a lesson to be learned and you often learn them the hard way.
+But learn I did.

+*revise*

 It's a plan
 -------------

 "So you're saying the circus is like an office?"
-I told the old clown who had the strange ability of laughing and crying at the same time, and make you do the same.
+I asked the old clown who had the strange ability of laughing and crying at the same time, and make you do the same.
+We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was going following the circus, on the thought that it was a good idea to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
+Hoboing was a way of doing that and not make a dent on my budget.
+The clown had been a silent companion for hours, but he became jolly the moment I offered him some drink.
+Making chitchat,  he told me that he was what is called a tramp clown, one of the three types of clowns that are out there.
+You don't know what are the other two, don't you, guys?
+Ask the Duke, he'll know for sure.
+No?
+Well, tough luck.
+So I asked him what made a tramp clown become just a tramp and we continued from there.

-"Man, the whole country is like a fucking factory?
+"Man, the whole country is like a fucking factory!
 Haven't you noticed?"
 He cried again.
-We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was following the circus, thinking that it was better to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
-Hoboing was a way of doing that and not make a dent on my budget.
-The clown had been a jolly companion until I asked him what made a tramp clown become a tramp.

 "And all that because you made fun of the governor?"

 "Yes, and I think I could because he was white, you see?
-All races and all my ass".
+All races and all my ass."

 "What did you say?"

-"Something along the lines of him being circumcised by a precise kick to her sister in the jaw".
+"Something along the lines of him being circumcised by a precise kick to her sister in the jaw."

 "He, that is funny.
 I met these guys up in the hills in New Mexico, I mean Mississippi, that... " It was funny that I had found this